 Florida National University opened its first class on January 4th, 1988, in the city of Hialeah, Florida, as Florida International Institute under the administration of Dr. José Regueiro, Mrs. María C. Regueiro and Mr. Omar Sánchez.
 It offered business, computer, dental, electronics (now discontinued), medical, paralegal, and travel programs.
 The institution soon became Florida International College and finally in September 1989,Florida National College.
 A second campus was initiated in Miami (Flagler Campus) on March 3, 1989; a third campus was opened in Miami(Bird Road Campus) on March 5, 1990.

 Florida National College officially changed its name to Florida National University March 24, 2012, after receiving approval by its accrediting agency to offer programs at a more advance degree level.
-At the present time, FNU offers one Master Degree, seven Baccalaureate Degree Programs, twenty-two Associate Degree programs, nine Diploma Programs, and nine Certificate Programs.
+At the present time, FNU offers two Master Degrees, eight Baccalaureate Degree Programs, twenty-three Associate Degree programs, nine Diploma Programs, and six Certificate Programs

 Florida National University, Hialeah Campus, is located in the northwest area of Miami-Dade County.
 The campus occupies approximately 56,000 sq. ft.
 It includes a media center, dental, medical, language, X-ray, and computer labs, reception area, cafeteria, child care facility, and administrative offices.
 There is adequate lighted parking, and the building is equipped with elevators—two of the three campuses are located on second floors of shopping centers— and wide aisles for accessibility by physically challenged persons.
 The main campus occupies its own 4 story building.
 FNU student records are housed at this campus.